Effects Of Repressed Shame :

 We have seen in other articles published on this site that if we have experienced significant childhood trauma we may, as adults, develop profound feelings of inadequacy, worthlessness, self-hatred, rock-bottom self-esteem, feelings of being ‘innately bad’ and irrational self-blame for what we experienced.
 This pernicious brew of feelings about the self can devastate every area of our lives and cause us to live with a deep, abiding sense of shame.

-According to the psychoanalyst, Joseph Burgo, PhD., the three main types of defense mechanisms we may unconsciously be driven to employ in a desperate attempt to avoid feeling this shame are as follows:
+According to the psychoanalyst, Joseph Burgo, PhD., the three main types of defence mechanisms we may unconsciously be driven to employ in a desperate attempt to avoid feeling this shame are as follows:

-Let’s look at each of these defense mechanisms in turn.
+Let’s look at each of these defence mechanisms in turn.

 Narcissists have a relentless and desperate need to prove to both themselves and others that they are superior.
 They crave admiration from others and aspire to make themselves the object of great envy.